jousemarquez/Portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://www.quoromtv.com" target="_blank">quoromtv.com</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://www.quoromtv.com" target="_blank" rel="noopener noreferrer">quoromtv.com</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.